D. MICHAEL MILLER. PE

 HENDRIX PROPERTY, Orlando, Property.
 Provided expert testimony for Just Valuation, Inc. on subject property on Sand Lake Road.
 The testimony was in a condemnation case involving “cost to cure” of property taking by Orange County for widening of road.

 HOLIDAY TRAVEL RESORT, Leesburg, Florida.
 Worked with client, Saundry Associates, and Lake County Planning Department to create an updated master plan for this 935 unit RV resort.
+Completed work in 2018.

 IMAGINATION LIGHTING, Merritt Island, Florida.
 Complete civil engineering and site planning services for lighting store on State Road 520.
 Obtained all local, state, and federal permits.
+My first project as a self employed consulting engineer in Brevard County in 1977.

 INDIALANTIC CITY HALL, Indialantic, Florida.
 Performed feasibility study for adding second floor to existing City Hall.